Jay Christian's many accomplishments have come from strong work ethics and discipline.

 Five hundred celebrity feature articles and covers later, in a multitude of high readership magazines, has more than proven his capability and professionalism.
-His feature articles have appeared in magazines such as: InTouch Weekly, TV Guide, Saturday Evening Post, The Star, The National Enquirer, The Globe, The Examiner, Your Health Magazine, Country Weekly Magazine, Soap Opera Magazine and countless others, including international magazines in England, Scotland and Australia.
-He has interviewed legendary actors, from the late Bob Hope, Anthony Quinn, Vincent Price, Cornel Wilde, Janet Leigh, Robert Young, Dale Evans, Shari Lewis, Henny Youngman, Michael Landon, Tony Curtis, Dick Clark to popular icons of today, such as: Harrison Ford, Jamie Lee Curtis, Brooke Shields, David Hasselhoff, Kelly Ripa, Doris Roberts, David Cassidy, Barbara Eden, Dick Van Patten, Donna Mills, Lou Ferrigno, Justine Bateman, Bo Derek, Michelle Phillips, Debbie Reynolds, Mickey Rooney, Connie Stevens, Elvira, TV personalities Jay Leno, Mary Hart, Willard Scott, Richard Simmons, country singers Barbara Mandrell, Tanya Tucker, Charlie Daniels and so many more!
+His feature articles have appeared in magazines such as: InTouch Weekly, TV Guide, Saturday Evening Post, The Star, American Media Magazines, Your Health Magazine, Country Weekly Magazine, Soap Opera Magazine and countless others, including international magazines in England, Scotland and Australia.
+He has interviewed legendary actors, from the late Bob Hope, Anthony Quinn, Vincent Price, Cornel Wilde, Janet Leigh, Robert Young, Dale Evans, Shari Lewis, Henny Youngman, Michael Landon, Tony Curtis, Dick Clark, Mickey Rooney, Dick Van Patten to popular icons of today, such as: Harrison Ford, Jamie Lee Curtis, Brooke Shields, David Hasselhoff, Kelly Ripa, Doris Roberts, David Cassidy, Barbara Eden, Donna Mills, Lou Ferrigno, Justine Bateman, Bo Derek, Michelle Phillips, Debbie Reynolds, Connie Stevens, Elvira, TV personalities Jay Leno, Mary Hart, Willard Scott, Richard Simmons, country singers Barbara Mandrell, Tanya Tucker, Charlie Daniels, Lyle Lovett, and so many more!

 Jay is renowned all over the world with a repeated print readership exceeding five billion!
 He's been read by more people in the world than any other celebrity writer and interviewer in Hollywood history!